Previous Up Next

 10.2 Mean and standard deviation

-For this problem, I defined a Suite called Height that represents a map from each mu, sigma pair to its probability:
+For this problem, I define a Suite called Height that represents a map from each mu, sigma pair to its probability:

 class Height(thinkbayes.Suite, thinkbayes.Joint):